FixTheWorld/world-encyclopedia/README.md

 > 2.fixed the bug of repeated css
 > 3.add cssnano to compress css
 > 4.write a function to check whether a property of object is exist
+> 5.use browserHistory.push({pathname:"/test",state:{item:object}}) to pass params，and this.props.location.state.item to receive it
+> 6.optimize page loading;if we get some data before,we can use it directly from this.props,but data can be not updated sometimes